dotnet/csharplang/proposals/partial-type-inference-v2.md

 - Otherwise, if `T` is a *class_type* or a *struct_type*:
   - If `T` is an abstract or static *class_type*, a compile-time error occurs.
   - **The instance constructor to invoke is determined using the overload resolution rules of [§12.6.4](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1264-overload-resolution).
 The set of candidate instance constructors is determined as follows:**
-    - **`T` is not inferrred (*partially_inferred*), the constructor is accessible in `T`, and is applicable with respect to `A` ([§12.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#12642-applicable-function-member)).**
+    - **`T` is not inferrred (*partial_inferred*), the constructor is accessible in `T`, and is applicable with respect to `A` ([§12.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#12642-applicable-function-member)).**
-    - **If `T` is *partially_constructed* and the constructor is accessible in `T`, partial constructor type inference of the constructor is performed.
+    - **If `T` is *partial_inferred* and the constructor is accessible in `T`, constructor type inference of the constructor is performed.
 Once the type arguments are inferred and substituted for the corresponding type parameters, all constructed types in the parameter list of the constructor satisfy their constraints, and the parameter list of the constructor is applicable with respect to `A` ([§12.6.4.2](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#12642-applicable-function-member)).**
   - A binding-time error occurs when:
     - The set of candidate instance constructors is empty, or if a single best instance constructor cannot be identified.
   - The result of the *object_creation_expression* is a value of type `T`, namely the value produced by invoking the instance constructor determined in the two steps above.